microsoft/DurableFunctionsMonitor/durablefunctionsmonitor-vscodeext/README.md

 * Make sure you have the latest [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) globally installed on your devbox.

 * For most features to work you also need to have [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension installed and be logged in into Azure.
 To login into Azure execute the **Azure: Sign In** command in Command Palette.
 To filter the list of Azure subscriptions shown execute the **Azure: Select Subscriptions** command.

+## How to compile and run this project locally

+This project is a typical [VsCode extension](https://code.visualstudio.com/api/get-started/your-first-extension), so to run/debug it locally you just open these sources in your VsCode and press F5.
+But before that you'll need to get the [backend](https://github.com/microsoft/DurableFunctionsMonitor/tree/main/durablefunctionsmonitor.dotnetbackend) binaries compiled and copied:
+* Go to **durablefunctionsmonitor.dotnetbackend** folder.
+* Execute `dotnet publish -o ../durablefunctionsmonitor-vscodeext/backend` there with your command line.
+This will compile the backend and place its binaries into the newly created **durablefunctionsmonitor-vscodeext/backend** subfolder.

+Now you'll also need to do `npm install` in **durablefunctionsmonitor-vscodeext**.

+Then finally you can press F5.
+This will start a sandbox VsCode instance, with **DfMon** extension running in it from sources.